-Most account metadata is static, but some change slowly over time.
+Some account metadata never change (e.g. numeric user ID and created date), some change slowly over time, while other attributes change more frequently.
 People change jobs and move.
 Companies updates their information.
 When you are collecting historical Tweets, it is important to understand how some metadata is as it was when Tweeted, and other metadata is as it is when the query is submitted.
-The metadata that is potentially updated depends on the historical API.

 Twitter.com and Twitter mobile apps support adding photos and videos to Tweets by clicking a button and browsing your photo galleries.
 Now that they are integrated as first-class actions, videos and photos shared this way are referred to as ‘native’ media.

 Many querying Operators work with these ‘native’ resources, including